 You can recognize these by their manufacturer’s promise to not break down with time (such as Seachem Flourite).

-For this reason, to optimally grow whatever plants you’d still want to add a liquid fertilizer or root tabs when using these substrates.
+For this reason, to optimally grow whatever plants you’d still want to add a high-quality liquid fertilizer or root tabs when using these substrates.
+This link will lead you to comprehensive guide on those and pointers on how to choose the best one for your setup.

 3. Cation Exchange Capacity Value (CEC)